Caver sues Elon Musk for defamation

 Unsworth is an experienced spelunker who helped save 12 boys and their soccer coach from a flooded cave in Thailand in July.

 Musk grew angry with Unsworth after the caver criticized Musk's attempts to help with the Thai cave rescue effort by building a miniature submarine.
 On Twitter, Musk made the unfounded claim that he was a "pedo" or pedophile.
+Musk doubled down on his claim in other tweets before deleting them.

+The caver, who is a UK citizen, filed the lawsuit in a federal court in California.
+In that suit, Unsworth is seeking more than $75,000 in damages and is asking the court to stop Musk from making any further "false or defamatory accusations."

+Unsworth will file a separate lawsuit in London over damages to his reputation in England and Wales.

 Representatives of Tesla and Elon Musk did not immediately respond to requests for comment.